GrmRy/KPI-Dashboard-Streamlit/README.md

 - **Visualizations:**
   - **Sales Over Time:** A smooth line chart with markers showing monthly sales trends.
   - **Sales by Product Category:** A bar chart that displays the total sales for each product category using a “Blues” color scale.
-  - **Sales by Gender:** A pie chart that shows the distribution of sales between genders.
+  - **Sales by Gender:** A pie chart showing the sales distribution between genders.

 - **Sidebar Filters:**
   - Date range selection (start and end dates)